+Vietnam is a peaceful and friendly country located in the Southeast Asia area and also a member of ASEAN.
 Filled with captivating natural beauty and the hospitality of locals, Vietnam has been one of the most gravitative Southeast Asian tourist attractions.
-What makes Vietnam so tempting to tourists is the various forms of experience, from beautiful sandy beaches for peace-seekers to adventurous mountains for trekkers, from dynamic cities to transquil villages.
+What makes Vietnam so tempting to tourists is the various forms of experience, from beautiful sandy beaches for peace-seekers to adventurous mountains for trekkers, from dynamic cities to tranquil villages.

-Firstly built in 1940s during French colonial period, Cu Chi tunnels is a complex underground tunnel network for Vietnamese soldiers and locals.
+Firstly built in the 1940s during the French colonial period, Cu Chi tunnels is a complex underground tunnel network for Vietnamese soldiers and locals.
 The thrilling tunnels with narrow space, darkness, and complex network design will surprise you, knowing the underground network was built only by farmers and soldiers to avoid enemies and war damage.

 Constructed in 1804, the Hue Imperial Citadel was Vietnam’s last royal dynasty’s residence for 143 years.
 Including 148 buildings, the Citadel is a complex system of residence, courts, temples, and pagodas.
 However, under French rule and Vietnam War, only 20 buildings survived from severe damages.
-In 1993, UNESCO designated the Citadel as one points of the World Heritage List.
-Seek for more about Vietnam royal dynasty?
+In 1993, UNESCO designated the Citadel as one point of the World Heritage List.
+Seek more about the Vietnam royal dynasty?
 Hue Imperial Citadel is exactly where you need to come.

-Season in Vietnam differs dramatically from North to South.
+Season differs dramatically from North to South.
 There are 4 seasons in the North, with extreme coldness in Winter and Spring then coming extreme heat in Summer.
 Therefore, tourists usually prefer traveling to the North in Autumn for more comfortable weather.

 On the other hand, the South seems to be more gentle with only 2 main seasons: rainy season and dry season.
 If you want to enjoy a beautiful sunny trip, remember to book your flight between April to September.